“You never get credit for the disasters you avert,” Technology forecaster Paul Saffo told the New York Times in 2013.

 “You mean to tell me that all they have to do is add to a circuit.
 I ain’t buying it brother, and if I were you, I wouldn’t buy it either.
 I wouldn’t go out into the world naked with the beliefs of some egghead.
 We all have to prepare for this, in one way or another, we must prepare.”

 Some of us thought the Y2K bug would force us to back to the primal life of the cavemen, or at least to the latest and greatest technology of the McKinley administration of 1900.
-Friends of mine thought those of us who knew how to hunt and forage for food would once again take their rightful place atop the kingdom of those who grew so accustomed to the comfy life of going to the grocery store.
-More than one person I knew thought our appliances might explode, and that Americans might start living like the poorest third-world nations in the world.
-We thought the primal life would return, and our TV shows and movies reflected that fear and (some say) desire to return to our roots.
+Friends of mine thought those of us who know how to hunt and forage for food would once again take their rightful place atop the kingdom of those who grew so accustomed to the comfy life of a visit to the neighborhood grocery store.
+More than one person I knew thought our appliances might explode, and that Americans might finally know what it’s like to live in the poorest third-world nations in the world.
+They thought we would return to our primal life, and our TV shows and movies reflected that fear, anxiety, and (some say) desire to return to our primal roots.

 Even though this was a man-made problem, few outside the halls of hardware engineer offices believed man could solve the problem.
 We heard about geniuses who brought us incredible leaps of technology so often that it was old hat to us.
-We knew they could build it, but there was this fear, borne in the human inferiority complex, and propagated by the sci-fi movies we loved, that this problem had spiraled so out of control that it was now beyond human comprehension.
+We knew they could build it, but there was this fear, borne in the human inferiority complex, and propagated by the sci-fi movies we loved, that technology had spiraled so out of our control that it was now beyond human comprehension to fix it.